Dynamics of qudit gates and effects of spectator modes on optimal control pulses: Scaling of the infidelity

-We can simplify the heatmap in Fig.~\ref{fig:crossKerrfids} by noting there are a large number of symmetries in the plot.
 The action on the system Hamiltonian from the spectator modes is conveyed entirely through the term $\varepsilon\hat{V} = -\hat{n} \sum_j \xi_j n_j$.
 Instead of plotting the infidelity as a function of the populations in adjacent modes, we instead plot it against the parameter $\varepsilon$ (really, $\varepsilon/\xi$ as this is the primary dynamically relevant parameter) in Fig.~\ref{fig:infidelities} for each of the four SWAP gates tested.
 Here we exclude the zero spectator mode photon occupation case (as $\varepsilon=0$ in that case and thus cannot be placed on a log-log plot).
 We will simply note that infidelity is $\order{10^{-4}}$ to $\order{10^{-3}}$ in the zero-noise case for each sample.
 We see that each SWAP gate tested shows the same scaling with $\varepsilon/\xi$ for $\varepsilon/\xi\ll0.001$, scaling with a slope of $\approx 2$ on a log-log plot, denoting quadratic scaling in $\varepsilon$, just as predicted in Section \ref{sec:scaling}.
+We note that these plots compare the implemented gate with spectator mode state-dependent frequency shifts to the ideal/target gate, and thus the infidelity is lower-bounded by the infidelity of the noiseless gate (resulting in a saturation behavior at small shifts).

 To make this even clearer, we also plot a rescaling of these infidelities in Fig.~\ref{fig:infidelities}, with each curve's y-values rescaled such that at a data point for an intermediate value of $\varepsilon$ ($\varepsilon = 10^{-4}$) each curve has the same y-axis value.
 All the data lines up nearly perfectly for more than an order of magnitude from just over $10^{-5}$ to around $10^{-3.5}$ and only diverges as $\varepsilon/\xi$ approaches $0.001$.
 We also provide a table, Table \ref{tab:infidelity_slope}, showing the slope of the infidelity curves on the log-log plot in the region of $10^{-4}$, estimated by taking the slope in the region between $10^{-4.05}$ and $10^{-3.95}$, and all of the slopes are near $2$, ie are approximately quadratic.